laxitajain/.dev/README.md

 ---

-**laxita.dev** is a static, interactive portfolio that looks and feels like a Linux terminal.
+This is a template for a static, interactive portfolio that looks and feels like a Linux terminal.
 Visitors land on a `fastfetch`-style splash (colored block-art squirrel included), then explore your world with real shell commands — `cd`, `ls`, `cat`, `tree`, and more — instead of clicking through menus.

 There are no frameworks and no build step.
 Just HTML, CSS, and a single JavaScript file that powers a virtual filesystem, hidden collectibles, and a pile of reflex-test commands for the curious.